MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-implement-tenant-key.md

     ![log file in Excel where tenant key is being used](./media/RMS_Logging.png)

-    For more information about usage logging, see [Logging and analyzing usage of the Azure Rights Management service](./log-analyze-usage.md).
+    For more information about usage logging, see [Logging and analyzing the protection usage from Azure Information Protection](./log-analyze-usage.md).

 3. Manage your tenant key.